Carlos Ghosn: Four charts on the Nissan boss scandal

 That said, Carlos Ghosn can justifiably claim a great deal of credit for Nissan's current strength.
 When he joined the company in 1999, he already enjoyed the nickname "le Cost Killer" in France for his actions at Renault.

-Nissan recovered from the crisis quickly but since then the road has been rockier.
-In recent years, its margins have been hit by declining sales, rising costs, and a quality control scandal in Japan.
-In the six months to the end of October, operating profit was down by a quarter compared to last year.
+Nissan recovered from the crisis quickly, but since then, the road has been rockier.
+In recent years, its margins have been hit by declining sales, rising costs and a quality control scandal in Japan.
+In the six months to the end of October 2018, operating profit fell by a quarter compared with the previous year.
 So had Mr Ghosn already lost his Midas touch?

 4. Mr Ghosn was well paid for his efforts

 Nissan claims that Mr Ghosn had been systematically under-reporting his earnings to security regulators and had been misusing company assets for personal benefit.
-Those allegations are being studied by prosecutors, while Mr Ghosn himself remains in custody.
+What exactly happened has never been established.

 But one thing we can be sure of is that, under-reported or not, he was earning plenty of money.
-Last year he was paid about $17m in salary, share options and bonuses.
+In 2017, he was paid about $17m in salary, share options and bonuses.

-In fact there has been plenty of controversy about his pay packet in the past, but mainly in France, where it has been the subject of an annual showdown with shareholders.
-Those shareholders include the French state, which voted against his latest package in June.
+In fact, there has been plenty of controversy about his pay packet in the past, but mainly in France, where it has been the subject of an annual showdown with shareholders.
+Those shareholders include the French state, which voted against his latest package in June 2018.